 Many complainants will have the right to go to an Employment Tribunal to try to resolve their grievances.

-Whilst there are limits to the types of complaints about employment and personnel matters that the Ombudsman is able to investigate, he can still investigate complaints made by a Council employee as a service user in relation to services they receive from the council, for example problems with education, housing or social services.
+Whilst there are limits to the types of complaints about employment and personnel matters that we are able to investigate, we can still investigate complaints made by a Council employee as a service user in relation to services they receive from the council, for example problems with education, housing or social services.
 These complaints can be looked at in the usual way, regardless of the fact that the complainant is an employee of the Council.

 If you are an employee (or member of the Council) and you have a complaint about the services that the council provides to you, you should read the relevant fact sheet for that type of complaint.